shleen/aides-memoire/UX.md

   It's important to be able to understand that the number of elements on a page correlates directly with the amount of impact each element has.
 Also, more space on a page is typically linked with luxury.
 Nobody's attracted to a cluttered site!

 #### Mixing Colours
 - **Analogous**- using neighbouring colours on the colour wheel.
 Is typically made of a primary colour that is most dominant, supplemented by a less intense secondary element, & completed by a third accent colour.
-Also visually appealing, while being easy on the eyes.
+Is visually appealing, while being easy on the eyes.
 Good if you want more diversity than monochromatic schemes can provide!
 Gives off a calming, harmonious vibe.
 - **Triadic**- very safe! using a set of three colours that form an equilateral triangle on the colour wheel.
 Good for the fact that it appeals to a large audience, though not that good for calling attention to specific sections of a page.
 - **Complementary**- using opposing colours on the colour wheel to create a dynamic, stimulating visual.
 Good for content that aims to be easily digested, but not so for pages intending to give off calming vibes.
 Works best with saturated colours!
 - **Monochromatic**- using different shades of one colour.
 Is visually appealing, & are commonly found in minimalist designs.
 Feels *elegant*.